-Right-click anywhere on the screen, and click Show the desktop to display the Desktop.

-Or, click the "Minimize" button located in the upper right corner of the application window of the MG3710A/MG3710E/MG3740A.
-Minimizing all applications displays the Desktop.

-Press Context on the front panel or right click, and click the Show theDesktop on the displayed menu.
+- Right-click anywhere on the screen, and click the Show the Desktop on the displayed list to display the Windows desktop. - Click the "Minimize" button located in the upper right corner of the application window of the MG3710A/MG3710E/MG3740A.
+Minimizing all applications displays the Windows desktop. - Press Context on the front panel, and click the Show the Desktop on the displayed list to display the Windows desktop.